RehinaPashkevych/ARM/README.md

 # ARM
-Codes of Assembly Langauge ARM.
-I simulated it in the SSPARCSS simulator.
+<h4>Codes of Assembly Langauge ARM.
+I simulated it in the SSPARCSS simulator. </h4>

 The program <b><i>traffic_light.a</i></b> shows implemented traffic light.